 - (i) ISS at a rate of up to 5%, depending on the municipality where the hirer or intermediary of the service is located; ISS is due by the foreign service provider (taxpayer) but must be retained and collected by the Brazilian hirer or intermediary of the service; - (ii) WHT at a rate of 25%, which is also due by the foreign service provider (taxpayer), but must be retained and collected by the Brazilian paying source.
 If a double taxation treaty based on the OECD model is in effect between Brazil and the country where the non-Brazilian service provider is domiciled, it may be possible to challenge Brazilian WHT based on Article 7 of the treaty and judicial and administrative decisions.
-In other cases, a tax credit for the Brazilian WHT paid may be available in the country where the service provider is located under an applicable tax treaty or if there is reciprocity of tax treatments between Brazil and such country; - (iii) PIS and COFINS levied at a combined rate of 9.25%, which are due and must be collected by the Brazilian hirer (taxpayer and party liable for the tax collection); and - (iv) tax on foreign currency exchange transactions (IOF/FX) at a rate of 0.38%; this tax is due by the purchaser of foreign currency in remittances made from Brazil overseas, but the party liable for retaining and collecting it is the Brazilian financial institution that closes the foreign currency exchange transaction.
+In other cases, a tax credit for the Brazilian WHT paid may be available in the country where the service provider is located under an applicable tax treaty or if there is reciprocity of tax treatments between Brazil and such country (WHT will not be affected by the consumption tax reform); - (iii) PIS and COFINS levied at a combined rate of 9.25%, which are due and must be collected by the Brazilian hirer (taxpayer and party liable for the tax collection); and - (iv) tax on foreign currency exchange transactions (IOF/ FX) at a rate of 0.38%; this tax is due by the purchaser of foreign currency in remittances made from Brazil overseas, but the party liable for retaining and collecting it is the Brazilian financial institution that closes the foreign currency exchange transaction (IOF/FX will not be affected by the consumption tax reform).